 - Shrink Volume can only make Unallocated space on the right.

-- Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine Unallocated space.
+- Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.

 - Click Apply on top left to execute.